samsung-cnct/kraken/README.md

 ### Optional configuration changes (more advanced)
 First-time users looking to set up a simple evaluation cluster can skip this section and go directly to [Creating Your First Cluster](#creating-your-first-cluster).

 You can modify many options to control the deployment of your Kubernetes cluster.
 Here we focus on a couple that may be of interest before starting your first cluster.
+For reference, here is the [full set of kraken configuration options](https://samsung-cnct.github.io/k2/).

 *  **Deployment Region and Availability Zones**
-In the default-generated configuration file, all clusters begin their lives in the AWS Region US East.
+In the default-generated configuration file, all clusters begin their lives in the AWS Region us-east-1.
 You can move the default region and  modify the availability zones, if needed.
 For reference, the [Global AWS Infrastructure](https://aws.amazon.com/about-aws/global-infrastructure/) provides a complete list of regions and availability zones.
 These fields are named `definitions.providerConfigs.region`, and `definitions.providerConfigs.subnet.az` respectively.
 Note three total `.subnet.az` values are defined, so the cluster can be spread across multiple failure domains.
 Be sure to update all three to availability zones within your selected region.

 *  **Cluster Node Size and Count**
 This setting defines the type and total number of cluster nodes on which you can schedule workloads.
 The default EC2 instance type is `c4.large`, and the default cluster includes 10 of these instances.
 These fields are named  `definitions.nodeConfigs.defaultAwsClusterNode.providerConfig.type` for the instance type and `deployment.clusters.nodePools.name: clusterNodes`, `.count: 10`, for the total number of worker nodes.
 When setting the total number of nodes, keep mind they will be spread across all of your cluster's availability zones.